 Initials of Witness 2: 1.
 Is personally known to us or has provided proof of identity; 2.
 Signed this request in our presence on the date of the person's signature; 3.
-Appears to be of sound mind and not under duress, fraud or undue influence; and 4.
+Appears to be of sound mind and not under duress, fraud or undue influence e; and 4.
 Is not a patient for whom either of us is the attending physician.
-Printed Name of Witness 2: Signature of Witness 2/Date: NOTE: One witness must be a person who is not a relative by blood, marriage or adoption of the person signing this request, is not entitled to any portion of the person's estate upon death and does not own or operate or is not employed at a health care facility where the person is a patient or resident.
-The person's attending physician at the time the request is signed may not be a witness.
-If the person is an inpatient at a long-term care facility, one of the witnesses must be an individual designated by the facility.
-[PL 2019, c.
+Printed Name of Witness 2: Signature of Witness 2/Date: NOTE: One witness must be a person who is not a relative by blood, marriage or adoption signing this request, is not entitled to any portion of the person's estate upon death and docuperate or is not employed at a health care facility where the person is a patient or resident. attending physician at the time the request is signed may not be a witness.
+If the person is at a long-term care facility, one of the witnesses must be an individual designated by the facility. es not own or The person's s an inpatient [PL 2019, c.
 271, §4 (NEW).]
 25. Form of interpreter attachment.
-The form of an attachment for purposes of providing interpretive services as described in subsection 5, paragraph B must be in substantially the following form: I,, am fluent in English and (language of patient).
-On (date) at approximately (time) I read the "REQUEST FOR MEDICATION TO END MY LIFE IN A HUMANE AND DIGNIFIED MANNER" to (name of patient) in (language of patient).
-The patient, (name of patient), affirmed to me that the patient understands the content of this form that the patient desires to sign this form under the patient's own power and volition and that the patient requested to sign the form after consultations with an attending physician and a consulting physician.
-Under penalty of perjury, I declare that I am fluent in English and (language of patient) and that the contents of this form, to the best of my knowledge, are true and correct.
-Executed at (name of city, county and state) on (date).
+The form of an attachment for purposes interpretive services as described in subsection 5, paragraph B must be in substantially tform: 1 0 I,, am fluent in English and (language of patient).
+On (date) at approximately (time) I read the "REQUEST FOR MEDICATION TO EN IN A HUMANE AND DIGNIFIED MANNER" to (name of patient) in (language of The patient, (name of patient), affirmed to me that the patient understands the content that the patient desires to sign this form under the patient's own power and volition patient requested to sign the form after consultations with an attending physician and physician. and that the Under penalty of perjury, I declare that I am fluent in English and (language of patithe contents of this form, to the best of my knowledge, are true and correct. ent) and that Executed at (name of city, county and state) on (date).
 Interpreter's signature: Interpreter's printed name: Interpreter's address: [RR 2021, c.
 2, Pt.
 B, §118 (COR).]
 SECTION HISTORY